 The museum also regularly receives donations from individuals or organisations.
 If you would like to make a contribution to enrich the museum’s collections, do not hesitate to consult our Support us section

 The museum also has a budget to buy works of art, especially at public sale.

 Finally, the museum houses a certain number of works handed over for safekeeping by, among others, the King Baudouin Foundation and the Wallonia-Brussels Federation.

-Recently added to our collections, this painting portrays the Annual competition of the Archers’ Guild at the foot of the Wollendriestoren.
-The work of the Brussels painter Gillis van Tilborgh (1625-1678).
+This painting by Gillis van Tilborgh (1625-1678) portrays the Annual competition of the Archers’ Guild at the foot of the Wollendriestoren.